|

 OK, have it your way.
 Safety first

 and all that.
-At least try to make them look nice,
+At least make them look nice,

 |